-Professor Dawn Bessarab is an Aboriginal woman of Bard (West Kimberley) and Yjindjarbandi (Pilbara) descent.
-She is a highly regarded and experienced senior social worker and researcher who graduated with her PhD in 2007; a qualitative study exploring the impact of the gendered lived experience of Aboriginal women and men in families on the development of their masculine and feminine identities.
+Dawn Bessarab is an Aboriginal woman of Bard (West Kimberley) and Yjindjarbandi (Pilbara) descent.
+She is Professor at the University of Western Australia’s Medical School.
+A highly regarded and experienced senior social worker and researcher, Dawn did her PhD on the impact of the gendered lived experiences of Aboriginal women and men.

 Appointed Director, Independent August 2019.

 find out more

 PO Box Q389, Queen Victoria Building NSW 1230